heutelbeck/sapl-policy-engine/sapl-documentation/6_5_CombiningAlgorithm.md

 For PDP-level configuration, this is the recommended default.
 Deviations should be justified by specific application requirements.

+{: .info }
+> When no algorithm is configured in `pdp.json`, the PDP defaults to `priority deny or deny errors propagate`.
+This differs from the recommendation above in error handling: errors produce `INDETERMINATE` (visible to the PEP) rather than being silently absorbed into a deny.
+Both are fail-closed defaults.
+Configure an explicit algorithm in `pdp.json` to control this behavior.

 The following sections describe each voting style in detail, starting from the most restrictive and progressing to more permissive variants.

 ### `priority deny`